sindhu-ku/CAF_plotter/README.md

 `source setup.sh`

-### Using a simple macro with SRPorxy for structured and flat CAFs
+### Using a simple macro with SRProxy for structured and flat CAFs

 * Go to directory:
   ```